 The story of the Johnstown Flood teaches several lessons.
 First, dams are essential features of modern infrastructure.
 The U.S. has more than 87,000 dams, and the worldwide total is many times that.
 Dams provide stable water supplies, prevent flooding, and generate power.

 Second, however, is that dams are dangerous.
 If they are not built properly and maintained properly, they will fail.
 Hundreds of dam failures occur annually, although most are small and few take human life.
-The cause is almost always water flowing over the top of the dam, just as was the case in the Johnstown Flood.
+The cause is almost always water flowing over the top of the dam, just as was the case in the Johnstown Flood (read about the world’s biggest dam disaster here).

 And, third, although dams, particularly large dams, are not popular in the United States now (the golden era of dam building in the U.S. was from 1950 to 1980), they are very popular throughout the world.
 New dams continue to be built across most of the developing world, where the needs for water and power outweigh the environmental concerns that drive American decision-making.